Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-This quantity can be interpreted as the area of an event horizon, whose value depends not only on the gravitational parameters $G$ and $M$ but also on the quantum parameters $\gamma$ and $l_c$.
-Thus, we conclude that, due to the introduced effective dynamics, a quantum gravitational nature event horizon arises.
+This quantity can be interpreted as the area of an event horizon, whose value depends not only on the gravitational parameters $G$ and $M$ but also on the parameters $\gamma$ and $l_c$.
+Thus, we conclude that, due to the introduced effective dynamics, a new event horizon arises.

-Figure \ref{fig:Plot_pc_eff_compar} shows the comparison between the classical solution of $p_c$, \eqref{eq:p_c_usually}, and the effective solution given in \eqref{pc(t)-eff_expand}, in the range $t\ensuremath{\in}[0,2]$.
-The values of the quantum parameters have been taken as $\beta_b=-0.6$, $\gamma=\ln{2}/\pi\sqrt{3}$, and $l_c=2.9$, and for the gravitational ones, $G=1$ and $M=1$.
-Here, it is evident that both solutions differ slightly near the horizon.
-This difference is attributed to the correction term in \eqref{eq:pc_effec_horizon}.
-As this correction term becomes small, the disparity between the two solutions in that region becomes negligible.
-On the other hand, as we approach the $t=0$ region, it can be observed that $p_c$ reaches a minimum value, as given in \eqref{eq:pc_minimum}, and then grows without reaching $p_c=0$.
-This behavior can be interpreted as a bounce in the quantum region, which is a result of the effective dynamics we have considered.